tavvfiq/zwallet-app/README.md

 - [Related Project](#related-project)

 ## Description
-Zwallet is a digital wallet application. it helps you to transaction with **cashless** style.
+Zwallet is a digital wallet application. it helps you to do transaction with **cashless** style.

 ## Features
 - Transfer